pyconau/2018.pycon-au.org/speak.md

 The first day of PyCon AU is dedicated to specialist tracks.
 These tracks, also known as 'mini-confs', are curated by smaller specialist groups within Python community, and allow for more in-depth talks on the subject.

-In 2018, these tracks will be: DjangoCon, Security and Privacy, Education, and Internet of Things.
-[Read more](http://2018.pycon-au.org/news/specialist-tracks).
+In 2018, these tracks will be: [DjangoCon, Security and Privacy, Education, and Internet of Things.](http://2018.pycon-au.org/news/specialist-tracks).

 You can submit to any or all of these Specialist Tracks [through PaperCall](https://www.papercall.io/pyconau2018).